ToGe3688/ioBroker.ai-toolbox/README.md

 ## Overview

 The ioBroker AI Toolbox Adapter integrates customizable AI tools into your smart home.
 It supports multiple Large Language Model (LLM) providers and provides a flexible framework for automation and interaction.
-By combining real-time data from smart home devices, with AI capabilities, the ioBroker AI Toolbox Adapter can create highly personalized and useful tools for your household automation tasks.
+By combining real-time data from smart home devices, with AI capabilities, the ioBroker AI Toolbox Adapter can create highly personalized and useful tools for your household automation tasks and interaction with LLM Models.

 ## Features

 - Multiple AI providers and models support.
+- Create custom AI tools for specific tasks
 - Chat history management for context retention.
-- Configurable retries for failed requests.
 - Token usage and request history statistics.

 ## Supported Providers